SwellRT/swellrt/wave/doc/swellrt/Access-Control-Design.md

 ### Access Control list

-Wavelet/Collaborative objects has a list of participants for who access is granted.
+Waves/Collaborative objects has a list of participants for whom access is granted.

 In addition to original list of participants for an object